 Even the most popular seminars can only reach a limited number of attendees, with many more interested students unable to attend because of time, distance, or financial constraints.

-By taking your seminar business online, you can reach thousands of new learners, and open whole new revenue streams for your business.
+By taking your seminar business online, you can reach thousands of new learners, keep your seminar business going in spite of current conditions, and open whole new revenue streams for your business in the future.

 Here’s a detailed guide to why and how to do it.